koltyakov/pgcopy/README.md

 ### What pgcopy is NOT

+- **Not for incremental sync**: pgcopy completely overwrites destination data, it doesn't merge or update existing records
-- Not for online replication: This is not a real-time replication solution
+- **Not for online replication**: This is not a real-time replication solution
-- Not Change Data Capture (CDC): It doesn't track or sync incremental changes
+- **Not Change Data Capture (CDC)**: It doesn't track or sync incremental changes
-- Not for production replication: Use PostgreSQL's built-in logical/physical replication for production
+- **Not for production replication**: Use PostgreSQL's built-in logical/physical replication for production
-- Not a schema migration tool: Both source and destination databases must have identical schemas
+- **Not a schema migration tool**: Both source and destination databases must have identical schemas
+- **Not a backup tool**: Always ensure you have proper backups before using pgcopy

 ### Why Choose pgcopy Over Alternatives